ahmadlubis/mini-payroll/Readme.md

-# Payslip Generation System
+# Mini Payroll System

-A scalable payslip generation system built with Go that handles employee attendance, overtime, and reimbursement tracking with automated payroll processing.
+A prototype payroll system built with Go that handles employee attendance, overtime, and reimbursement tracking with automated payroll processing.

 ## Features